PIMRL: Physics-Informed Multi-Scale Recurrent Learning for Burst-Sampled Spatiotemporal Dynamics: Methodology

 The micro-scale module is designed to learn underlying physical laws that govern the spatiotemporal dynamics from micro-scale data with small time stepping, where we adopt the PeRCNN model \cite{Rao_2023} with the architecture of $\Pi$-block shown in Figure \ref{mainmodel}(a).
 In a forward Euler scheme: $ \mathbf{u}_{(k+1)\delta t} =\hat{\mathcal{F}}(\mathbf{u}_{k\delta t}) \cdot \delta t +\mathbf{u}_{k\delta t},$ where $\delta t $ denotes that the module predicting in micro-scale time stepping.
 We can then approximate the $ \mathcal{F} $ by $\hat{\mathcal{F}}$ described as follows:

 where $N_c$ denotes the channel count, and $N_l$ the total number of parallel convolutional layers.
 The symbol $\star$ denotes the convolutional operation.
 For each layer $l$ and channel $c$, $K_{c,l}$ designates the specific filter weight, while $b_l$ stands for the bias term of that layer $l$.
-In the context of a $1 \times 1$ convolutional layer, $W_c$ denotes the weight assigned to the $c^{\text{th}}$ channel, with the bias term being omitted here for the sake of simplicity and brevity.

-When a certain term in the governing PDE remains known (e.g., the diffusion term $\Delta \mathbf{u}$), its discretization can be directly embedded in PeRCNN (called the physics-based Conv layer as shown in Figure \ref{mainmodel}(a)).
+In the context of a $1 \times 1$ convolutional layer, $W_c$ denotes the weight assigned to the $c^{\text{th}}$ channel, with the bias term being omitted for the sake of simplicity and brevity.
+When a certain term in the governing PDE remains known (e.g., the Laplace operator $\nabla ^2 \mathbf{u}$), its discretization can be directly embedded in PeRCNN (called the physics-based Conv layer as shown in Figure \ref{mainmodel}(a)).
 The convolutional kernel in such a layer can be set according to the corresponding finite difference (FD) stencil.
 In essence, the physics-based Conv connection is constructed to incorporate known physical principles, whereas the $\Pi$-block is aimed at capturing the complementary unknown dynamics.
-The details of the physics-based FD Conv are provided in Appendix.
+The details of the physics-based FD Conv are provided in the Physical Filter part of Appendix A.